ktonal/audioset-downloader/README.md

 # audioset-downloader

-cli to download examples of a specific class from google's AudioSet
+cli for easily building datasets of audio files from google's AudioSet.

+**Update may 2023**: metadata has been extended with number of views, likes, comments, availability

 ## Installation